Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

   * Products
     * Prices
 * Contracts
+* Employee
+* Location
+* Vendor
+* Supplier
-* etc.
+* Invoice

-Critical data is not necessarily master data.
+Critical data is not necessarily core business data.
 A Brokers training in a utility is vital for compliance, but only in that context.
-It is not widely reusable, so it wouldn't be considered Master Data.
+It is not widely reusable, so it wouldn't be considered Core Business Data.

-MDM does not, and should not, include transaction data.
+Core Business Data does not, and should not, include transaction data.
 That stuff is too fast-moving to manage using this pattern.
 A data warehouse or an event stream is a better way to manage analytics for transactional data.
 It could link to the transactional view or the analytical aggregates of the transactions.

-From a data warehouse point of view, Master Data fields are critical dimensions which change slowly, but not the facts about those dimensions.
+From a data warehouse point of view, Core Business Data fields are critical dimensions which change slowly, but not the facts about those dimensions.

 ![MDM Entity Analysis](../../media/mdm-field-eval.png)
 > Schedlbauer, M. (2019) Master Data Management, shipzero.
 [Medium](https://medium.com/appanion/10-steps-towards-a-successful-master-data-management-project-1322e20d2241).